ministryofjustice/staff-identity-idam-entra-infra/.github/actions/rotate-application-registration-secret/README.md

 ## Inputs

+* client-id - The client/application id of the Application Registration that is subject to secret rotation.
 * secret-validity-in-days - Desired validity, in days, of the new secret.
 The default is 90 days.

 ## Outputs

-* new-secret - The newly generated secret for the provided service principal
+* new-secret - The newly generated secret for the provided Application Registration

 ## Example